 How important is peace of mind?

 In some cases, quality plastic prototypes may have a greater upfront cost, but will level out in the long run when quality, functionality and the absence of compromises is taken into consideration.
 Even with a slightly greater time and financial commitment up front, critical design efficiencies will allow for a quicker time to market.
-Plus, when you purchase a steel prototype mold crafted by highly skilled toolmakers and expert engineers, you'll have peace of mind knowing that you'll recieve your exact design, on time and within budget.
+Plus, when you purchase a steel prototype mold crafted by highly skilled toolmakers and expert engineers, you'll have peace of mind knowing that you'll receive your exact design, on time and within budget.

 We know we're not always the lowest quote, but we take pride in being the highest quality.
 We've been able to help out many customers who went with a cheap prototyping service the first time.
 So next time you need a plastic prototype, use our Rapid Quote form and keep these considerations in mind!